Case records contain sufficient, accurate information to:

 Update: Added Interpretation - 06/01/10

-Interpretation: For credit counseling agencies providing DMPs, disbursement records can suffice as evidence of progress made.
+Interpretation: For credit counseling organizations providing DMPs, disbursement records can suffice as evidence of progress made.

 Service recipients may add a statement to their case records, and: